JenniferLavoie/test-driven-development-lesson/README.md

     * at least 15 characters
     * at least one character is a digit
     * at least one character is a special symbol (?!@#\$\*)
-    * at least one characrer is uppercase
+    * at least one character is uppercase

 ### Common Best Practices
 * Use IDE that supports a terminal